emaphp/eMacros/README.md

 ; check if key/property exists (#?)
 (if (not (#? "company" _os)) " and is libre")
 ```
+Same functions can be used with array keys.
 <br/>
 ```lisp
 ; keys.em